homefreemasonry tarotspiritual sciencephilosophyweblog

 Yes.

-Irrespective of the manner in which some may want to talk around this aspect of Steiner's life, he was initiated into Freemasonry, and for some time held warrants from Theodore Reuss for the Memphis-Misraïm Rite.
-He also set up, with those warrants, a number of Lodges under the title Misraim-Dienst [M.D.] and Mystica Aeterna [M.E.] that he eventually dissolved at the opening of the first World War.
-The connections are therefore exclusively with Reuss and Yarker and the rite so-named above, operating in a co-Masonic context.
+Irrespective of the manner in which some may want to pussy-foot around this aspect of his life, Steiner was initiated into Freemasonry and also held warrants from Theodore Reuss for the Memphis-Misraïm Rite.
+Steiner also actively set up, with those warrants, a number of Lodges under the names Misraim-Dienst [M.D.] and Mystica Aeterna [M.E.].
+Given the situation in 1914 (opening of WWI), the German Lodges were 'closed' (whatever this may mean in practical terms).
+At a meeting in Oslo in 1921, Steiner also 'dissolved' the rite.
+Steiner's Masonic connections are therefore exclusively derived from Reuss and Yarker and the rite so-named above, operating, it should be noted, in a co-Masonic context.

-There has also been numerous claims made that Steiner was also a member of the Ordo Templi Orientis (O.T.O.).
+There has also been (likely incorrect) claims made that Steiner was a member of the Ordo Templi Orientis (O.T.O.).
 This, it seems, is based on three factors.
-In the first place due to his connection with Reuss, who founded the O.T.O., with regards to the Memphis Misraïm warrants; in the second place due to their proximity: Reuss lived for a time in Basle (Basel), and Steiner was given a plot of land outside of Basle (in Dornach) for the establishment of the Goetheanum; thirdly, there is a reference by Alice Sprengel, that Peter-R. Koenig notes in the following manner:
+In the first place due to his connection with Reuss (who founded the O.T.O.), given that it is from Reuss that Steiner obtained the Memphis Misraïm warrants on which is mentioned the forerunner of the O.T.O); in the second place due to their physical proximity: Reuss lived for a time in Basle (Basel), and Steiner was given a plot of land on the outskirts of Basle (Dornach) for the establishment of the Goetheanum; thirdly, there is the anecdotal reference by Alice Sprengel, that Peter-R. Koenig notes in the following manner:

 In approximately 1934, Alice Sprengel, once a member of M.E. (until 1915, when she became secretary of Reuss), notes from memory the alleged O.T.O.-pledge form written by Steiner which he allegedly ripped up in August 1914.

-It seems to me more likely that any ripped up 'pledge' would have been of any affiliations between the M.E. and Reuss, rather than the O.T.O..
+It seems to me more likely that any 'ripped up pledge' would have been of any affiliations between the M.E. and Reuss (either some pledge to regard Reuss as pre-eminent with regards to Memphis-Misraim or as affiliate or initiator of Steiner).
+It's very likely that Alice Sprengel mis-recalled the details of connections between Steiner and Reuss, and in the intervening years followed Reuss's own predilection for 'merging' his version of Freemasonry and the (still developing) O.T.O..
 For more details on this, see Peter-R. Koenig's page 'Rudolf Steiner: Never a member of any Ordo Templi Orientis'.

 Writings on Freemasonry

-Most of his lectures on Freemasonry are included in two volumes: Temple Legend, and Occult Brotherhoods.
+Most of Steiner's lectures on Freemasonry are included in two volumes: Temple Legend, and Occult Brotherhoods.

-Recently, the rituals used in the M∴Æ∴ have also been published (Freemasonry and Ritual Work).
-At the very least, I would think that both Freemasons interested in esoteric matters and Antroposophists would be interested in seeing these rituals, and comparing them to the more general MM rite.
+Recently, the rituals (with commentary) used in the M∴Æ∴ have also been published (Freemasonry and Ritual Work).
+At the very least, I would think that Freemasons interested in esoteric matters, as well as Antroposophists interested in ritual work, would want to investigate these rituals and compare them to the more common and specifically APMM Rite and, for that matter, various Freemasonic rites in general.

 Over the past few years, a number of Freemasons from various constitutions have expressed interest in working in a more Anthroposophical manner using as a basis Steiner's M.D. rituals.
 It should perhaps also be remembered that Steiner considered these of importance, and that he had planned to develop this aspect as part of the 'Second Class'.